guoyu07/B4M/README.md

 B4M
 ====

 A simple blog designed for myself.
+But with RESTfull API, you can build a blog whatever you like.